PANEL ATTORNEY QUALIFICATIONS

 Any substandard work produced by associates will damage the

-standing of the panel attorney.
-Indications we have of over-delegation
+standing of the panel attorney appointed to the case.
+Indications of excessive delegation

 These indications include situations in which our communication